fetchai/agents-tac/docs/sections/registration_phase.rst

 In order to complete a registration, a trading agent should do the following steps:

 1. Run a search for ``"tac"`` services, with the query ``"version" == VERSION_ID``.
-2. On the search result, send a `Register` message to the right TAC controller
+2. On the search result, send a :class:`~tac.platform.protocols.tac.message.TACMessage` of type :class:`~tac.platform.protocols.tac.message.TACMessage.Type.REGISTER` to the right TAC controller
 3. Waiting for the :class:`~tac.platform.game.base.GameData` message.